gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 1. The main reason for the small file size is the fact that *the game does not use any digital sound files, and very few bitmap images* (the launch card and animation have to be bitmaps, and in-game only the logo and fonts are bitmaps).
 Game graphics are all drawn using only shapes (lines, rects, circles) and fills (black, white, and dither patterns).

 2. A second reason is that whilst I use the base Playdate Lua SDK, *I don't use any of the additional "CoreLibs"*.
-The only additional graphics functions I use are for drawing outlined or filled circles, so I use two of my own wrapper functions that are similar to those from CoreLibs/graphics but mine smaller and more specific.
+The only extra graphics functions I needed were for drawing outlined or filled circles, so I use two of my own wrapper functions that are similar to those from CoreLibs/graphics but mine are smaller and more specific.
 For timers, I use a simple frame/tick system, an approach which has pros and cons, but it's good enough for me.

 3. A third reason is that I made the tough decision to reduce system assets, which means *there is no animated launcher card*.
 This was a tough one, but it added so much to the file size I decided against it.